guigolab/CLS3_GENCODE/data_preprocessing/README.md

 ## Preprocessing

 ### ONT
 Basecalling for ONT was performed using Guppy v6 SUP.
 NanoPlot was utilized to generate metrics, including read length distributions, quality scores (Q-scores), and the total number of reads, providing insights into the overall performance of the sequencing run.
 Additionally, the split_on_adapter utility from the Duplex Tools suite was employed to evaluate the presence of concatamers in the data.
-See the [resolving_concatamers](https://github.com/guigolab/CLS3_GENCODE/blob/main/data_preprocessing/resolving_concatamers.md) documentation for a more detailed description.
+See the [ONT readme](https://github.com/guigolab/CLS3_GENCODE/blob/main/data_preprocessing/ONT/readme.md) for a more detailed description of the strategy employed to resolve the issue.

 ### PacBio
 To make the PacBio data compatible with the downstream LyRic processing, PacBio FASTQ files containing CCS (Circular Consensus Sequencing) reads were generated using the [pb_gen](https://github.com/guigolab/pb_gen) workflow.